DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 # First run

-Nextcloud needs few minutes to start, then there is the initial configuration.
-Creating admin account and giving the database details as set in the `.env` file
+Nextcloud needs few minutes to start, then there is the initial configuration, creating admin account and giving the database details as set in the `.env` file

 ![first-run-pic](https://i.imgur.com/EygHgKa.png)